MicrosoftDocs/supply-chain-center/articles/use/supply-and-demand.md

 ### Planning Shortage

 In supply chain management, Key Performance Indicators (KPIs) are used to measure and evaluate the performance of various aspects of the supply chain.
 One important KPI related to planning is the "Planning Shortage KPI."
-This KPI measures the extent to which there is a shortage or shortfall in the planned inventory versus the planned commitment from the supplier.
+This KPI measures the extent to which there's a shortage or shortfall in the planned inventory versus the planned commitment from the supplier.
 Planning shortage is the ratio of shortfall or surplus to that of planned requirements.

 ![Planning shortage KPI report.](media/Planning-Shortage.png)